joshmeranda/bash-full/README.md

      --no-ignore-pak     include the pak file in the resulting archive.
   -g --git               pak a directory according according to a '.gitignore'
                          file.
+     --tarball           package as a tarball filtered through gzip instead of a simple compressed archive.
 ```